piechartssuck/courses/content/syllabus/index.md

 ### Email

-Rather than including a list of things you should do when writing an email, this strip from <a href='https://phdcomics.com/comics/archive_list.php' target='_blank'>PhD Comics</a> will do
+Rather than including a list of things that are appropriate when writing an email, this strip from <a href='https://phdcomics.com/comics/archive_list.php' target='_blank'>PhD Comics</a> will do

 <center>
 <img src='/img/comics/email-instructions.png' alt='Email Instructions'>